orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

   (MSX version) appeared on the Wii virtual console, although the Gamecube version of Twin Snakes included the NES version of Metal Gear 1.

-This list is not complete; it omits some arcade versions and obsolete Japanese mobile platforms.
+This list is not complete; it omits some arcade versions, obsolete Japanese mobile platforms, and the _Master Collection_ releases from 2023.

 ## References